oaimli/oaimli.github.io/index.md

 Throughout my years of pursuing a PhD degree, my research has primarily focused on abstractive summarization, emphasizing the understanding of intricate semantics and text relationships.

 - Abstractive summarization with an understanding of intricate text relationships
 - Effective and efficient language learning for lengthy and multiple documents
+- Rational analysis of large language models (LLMs) based on language-related theories
-- Large language models (LLMs) for specific domains and tasks, and collaborative learning
+- LLMs for specific domains and tasks, and their collaborative learning
 - Data-efficient methods for training and inference of LLMs for text generation

 ### Selected Publications